gogins/csound-extended/docs/README.md

-# CSOUND-EXTENDED WEBASSEMBY LIVE EXAMPLES
+# csound-extended WebAssembly Live Examples

 Csound for WebAssembly implements almost all features of Csound as a WebAssembly